junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

   • pain high in the belly

 Some midwives may have paper ‘dip sticks’ or other methods for measuring the protein and sugar in the urine.
 High protein may be a sign of pre-eclampsia.
-High sugar could be a sign of diabetes (p.
-127).
+High sugar could be a sign of diabetes ([page 127](#page-127)).

 If any of the danger signs appear, see that the woman gets medical help as soon as possible.
 Also, check for signs of special risk, page 256.
 If any are present, it is safer if the mother gives birth in a hospital.